Achievable logoAchievable logo

 Real world example - Direxion Technology Bear 3x ETF (ticker: TECS)

-Bottom line - inverse, leveraged, and leveraged inverse ETFs provide ways to make or lose quick money based on market fluctuations.
+Bottom line: inverse, leveraged, and leveraged inverse ETFs can produce quick gains or quick losses based on market fluctuations.

 Key points